Skip to main content

 ClarityOS

-ClarityOS is a conceptual model that describes the translation layer between governance structure and enterprise risk visibility.
+ClarityOS is the architectural layer between governance structure and enterprise risk visibility.

 Governance Domains